Upper and Lower Bounds for the Linear Ordering Principle

 \subsection{The Input-Oblivious Setting}

 Korten proves (Prop.~\ref{prop:PRG2Avoid}) that {\PRG} (Def.~\ref{def:PRG}) reduces to $\Avoid$, and Korten and Pitassi \cite{KP24} compute $\Avoid$ in $\LtP=\P^\LtP$.
 Since {\PRG} has a unary input, one can observe that {\PRG} can be computed using an input-oblivious oracle.
 This gives raise to tighter containments.
-In the non-input oblivious setting they are equalities, but input-oblivious classes lack some of the nice closureness properties and need a separate treatment.
+Indeed, in the non-input oblivious setting this containments become equalities.
+However, input-oblivious classes lack some of the nice closure properties and therefore require a special treatment.

 \begin{proposition} can be computed in deterministic polynomial time with an $\OLtP$ oracle. \end{proposition} \begin{proof} It is shown in \cite{korten2022hardest} (see Prop.~\ref{prop:PRG2Avoid}) that {\PRG} consisting of $m=n^6$ strings can be computed in deterministic polynomial time with a single oracle query to $\Avoid$; denote the algorithm generating this query by $K$, let us assume w.l.o.g. that it outputs a circuit of bit size $n^d$ with $n^c$ inputs, for certain integer constants $d>c>2$.
 Since the input to this problem is unary, for each $n$, a single instance $C_n$ of $\Avoid$ is to be solved, and its solution (i.e. any string outside of the image of $C_n$) solves $\PRG$ (in fact, without further processing).
-A specific solution to $\Avoid$ can be computed using a deterministic polynomial-time truth-table reduction to a language $L\in\LtP$ \cite{KP24}, \RESEARCH{They do not prove it, should we include a proof?
-Maybe to a journal or preprint version?} that is, there is a polynomial $p$, a $p$-time DTM $R$ computing the reduction, a $p$-time DTM $T$ computing the truth table, a language $L\in\LtP$ with a polynomial-time verifier $V$ computing an order $<_V$ such that $T[a_1,a_2,\ldots a_r]$ is a correct solution to $\Avoid$, where $r$ is the number of queries made by $R$ (w.l.o.g. they are of the same size), and for each $i$, $a_i$ is the first bit of the minimum certificate wrt $<_V$ applied to the $i$-th query.
+A specific solution to $\Avoid$ can be computed using a deterministic polynomial-time truth-table reduction to a language $L\in\LtP$ \cite{KP24}, that is, there is a polynomial $p$, a $p$-time DTM $R$ computing the reduction, a $p$-time DTM $T$ computing the truth table, a language $L\in\LtP$ with a polynomial-time verifier $V$ computing an order $<_V$ such that $T[a_1,a_2,\ldots a_r]$ is a correct solution to $\Avoid$, where $r$ is the number of queries made by $R$ (w.l.o.g. they are of the same size), and for each $i$, $a_i$ is the first bit of the minimum certificate wrt $<_V$ applied to the $i$-th query.

 Our oracle language $L'\in\OLtP$ is verified by the following verifier $U$ (defining its order $<_U$), which merges queries using a construction similar to \cite{KP24}. \\

 \cmt{/$\!\!$/} \lex{\mathrel{<_{lex}}}